Yashwanth: Production

 Five Star Ganesh, debuted as a dance director with this film.
 Vanitha Vasu plays Rakshitha's mother in the film, who later becomes estranged.
+The song "Nodana Bengaluru" was shot on a double decker bus in Bangalore.

 Soundtrack

 The songs were composed by Mani Sharma.
-The song "Nodana Bengaluru" was shot on a double decker bus in Bangalore.
 The audio was released at KSCA Club in Bangalore.
+The song "Mannige Maara Baarave" was based on "Mannukku Maram Baarama" from Thai Pirandhal Vazhi Pirakkum (1958).